A proof of finite crystallization via stratification: Stratification

 This implies that there exists $k\in \{1,2,3\}$ such that $\theta_{\mathrm{ex}}(\gamma_k) \geq \pi/6-\varepsilon$, a contradiction. \end{step} \end{proof}

 We now come to the \textit{stratification} of bond graphs.
-The following lemma allows to reduce the problem of crystallization to a purely geometric problem of minimizing the number of strata in graphs containing only open strata with small angle excess.
+The following lemma allows to reduce the problem of crystallization to a purely geometric problem of minimizing the number of strata in graphs containing only open strata with small angle excess. \BBB This is the only step in the proof where {($\rm iii_3$)} is needed. \EEE